domenicbove/vagrant-confluent/README.md

 ssh vagrant@127.0.0.1 -o StrictHostKeyChecking=no -o IdentitiesOnly=yes -p 2231
 ssh vagrant@127.0.0.1 -o StrictHostKeyChecking=no -o IdentitiesOnly=yes -p 2232
 ssh vagrant@127.0.0.1 -o StrictHostKeyChecking=no -o IdentitiesOnly=yes -p 2233

-## SSH into the jumphost, which can ssh to all
-ssh vagrant@127.0.0.1 -o StrictHostKeyChecking=no -o IdentitiesOnly=yes -p 2230
-ssh vagrant@node1